aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/symbology-generation-specifics/postal-barcodes/_index.md

 ## **Bar Height Settings**
 By default, ***Aspose.BarCode for Java*** enables automatic calculation of bar height and width for postal barcode standards depending on the *XDimension* value.
 It also enables manually customizing bar height regardless of barcode width through the *setBarHeight* method of class [*BarcodeParameters*](https://reference.aspose.com/barcode/java/com.aspose.barcode.generation/BarcodeParameters).

-Following *Planet* and *RM4SCC* barcode images have been created varying bar height settings.
+Following *Planet* and *RM4SCC* barcode images have been created with varying bar height settings.

 |Bar Height Settings for **Planet**| | |
 |---| :-: | :-: |